christianhaitian/BittBoyV1/README.md

 -  Added gambatte as an alternative GB/GBC emulator (Thanks Hi-Ban!)
 -  Added Wolfenstein 3D as another available game (Thanks Steward!)
 -  Added Batman TC mod for Doom2 as an additional game.
 Using Chocolate Doom executable.
 -  Check and fix Main fat32 partition corruption on boot to improve stability.
+(Thanks scooterpsu for the speed fix!)
 -  Additional changes will be noted on new image notices in the releases section

 #  Instructions